unccd/Prais4-reporting-manual/SO1.md

 ## 1.4.
 SO 1-4 – Proportion of land that is degraded over total land area (Sustainable Development Goal indicator 15.3.1)

-#### 1.4.1.
+### 1.4.1.
 Introduction

-Land degradation is defined as ‘the reduction or loss of the biological or economic productivity and complexity of rainfed cropland, irrigated cropland, or range, pasture, forest and woodlands resulting from a combination of pressures, including land use and [management practices'](a "Article 1 of the United Nations Convention to Combat Desertification.").
+Land degradation is defined as ‘the reduction or loss of the biological or economic productivity and complexity of rainfed cropland, irrigated cropland, or range, pasture, forest and woodlands resulting from a combination of pressures, including land use and management practices[^7]’.
+[^7]: Article 1 of the United Nations Convention to Combat Desertification.

 Using the three indicators SO 1-1, SO 1-2 and SO 1-3 (hereinafter referred to as subindicators), UNCCD reporting will estimate the proportion of land that is degraded over total land area, which is also SDG indicator 15.3.1 and the only indicator used to track progress towards target 15.3: ‘By 2030, combat desertification, restore degraded land and soil, including land affected by desertification, drought and floods, and strive to achieve a land-degradation neutral world’.
 In line with decision 15/COP.13, the information compiled in national reports will be used by the secretariat, in its capacity as the custodian agency for SDG indicator 15.3.1, to contribute to the overall follow-up and review by the High-level Political Forum on Sustainable Development.